Vishalkumar0412/JavaScriptInterview/Que82.md

-# Extracted Text from Image

-**Title:**
-Top 100 JavaScript Interview Questions and Answers - HINDI
-Q. What is the purpose of the event.preventDefault() method in JS?
+# Q. What is the purpose of the event.preventDefault() method in JS?

 **Description:**
 - The event.preventDefault() method is used to prevent the default behavior of an event and the link click will be prevented.